 Maximum Likelihood

 On the previous post, we have computed the Maximum Likelihood Estimator (MLE) for a Gaussian distribution.
-In thos post, we have seen that Gaussian — alongside plenty other distributions — belongs to the Exponential Family of Distributions.
+In this post, we have seen that Gaussian — alongside plenty other distributions — belongs to the Exponential Family of Distributions.
 We will now show that the MLE estimator can be generalized across all distributions in the Exponential Family.

 As in the Gaussian use case, to compute the MLE we start by applying the log-trick to the general expression of the exponential family, and obtain the following log-likelihood: